Call for a Free Quote 01733 973 038

 What are guaranteed annuity rates?

-Sometimes the pension scheme you have been saving into will offer you what’s known as a guaranteed annuity rate.
+Sometimes the pension scheme you have been saving into will offer you what’s known as a guaranteed annuity rate (GAR).
 This guarantees a return at a certain percentage if you take an annuity with the existing pension scheme.

-Even so, our Annuity Specialists will be happy to look into whether another provider can offer you a better deal than your pension scheme’s guaranteed annuity rate.
-You have nothing to lose by asking us for this no-obligation service; if we find that your pension scheme’s guaranteed annuity rate can’t be beaten on the open market, we’ll tell you.
+Even so, our Annuity Specialists will be happy to look into whether another provider can offer you a better deal than your pension scheme’s GAR.

 As we have explained above, annuity providers will personalise your best annuity rate to your individual circumstances.
 That’s why we invite you to talk to one of our Annuity Specialists so that they can get you personalised quotes from the UK’s leading annuity providers.